bielesibub/bt-speedchecker/README.md

 # How?
 Run the speedchecker.py script and a csv will be created or appended to.
 Assumption that your router is findable using http://bthomehub.home

-# Why?
-I've got 150Mbps stay fast guarantee with BT, I don't think I've ever come near to that, hopefully this is a way of checking.

 # Configuration
 ## My configuration:
 Raspberry Pi with:
  - nginx webserver hosting https://github.com/c-lake/csv-charts
-   - I load the csv into this when I want to check the stats, this could be hosted on a webpage I guess.
+   - I load the csv from a network share into this page when I want to check the stats.
  - crontab running speedchecker.py every 5 minutes

 ### Example chart:
 ![Example speed chart](https://github.com/bielesibub/bt-speedchecker/blob/main/support/bt-speedchecker.png)

+# Who am I?
+I am a bored, medically retired, IT consultant. #UTV